 Depending on if you are saving for retirement, college, or health expenses, this answer will guide you the right answer here.

 Answers to those questions should guide you in the right direction.
 Once you’ve chosen your account, invest consistently for the long-term.

 Next up in the Investing for Beginner Series?
-Understanding Investment Factors.
-These are the various terms like Growth, Value, Large Cap, Small Cap you’ll find mixed into the various mutual fund and ETF options out there.
+Understanding Different Types of Investments.
+This includes the Core 3 – like Cash, Stocks and Bonds – and the variations within them, like Growth, Value, Large Cap, Small Cap that you’ll find mixed into the various mutual fund and ETF options out there.
 Understand these, and you’ll better understand your investment options.